Last Updated on

 11. ADD A WATER FOUNTAIN

 Anything that provides soft, subtle movements will add a sense of life to your interior design.
-The Alpine Tabletop Fountain with 3 Candles does this in two ways, with flowing water and dancing candlelight.
-This tabletop fountain is a surprisingly affordable addition to your funeral home decor.
-Its small size allows it to fit just about anywhere, and the low-noise motor keeps it from being a distraction.
+The John Timberland Cascading Waterfall does this with flowing water that dances in the LED light.
+This tabletop fountain is a great addition to your funeral home decor.

 Here are a few other tabletop water fountain ideas to accent your funeral home decor, affordable enough that you can get several to place throughout your reception areas and offices: